slanger/poketyper/README.md

 There are two pages in this website:

--   [Types](https://slanger.github.io/PokeTyper/types) - Tells you the resistances and weaknesses
-    of any Pokemon type or type combination.
+-   Types - Tells you the resistances and weaknesses of any Pokemon type or type combination.
--   [Coverage](https://slanger.github.io/PokeTyper/coverage) - Tells you which types are "covered
-    by", or weak to, a particular Pokemon move set.
+-   Coverage - Tells you which types are "covered by", or weak to, a particular Pokemon move set.

 ## Code Structure

-The code is written in C# and uses [Blazor](http://blazor.net) with WebAssembly to run the code directly in the browser.
+The code is written in C# and uses [Blazor WebAssembly](http://blazor.net) to run the code directly in the browser.
 The code is broken up into three projects:

 1. [PokeTyperWeb](src/PokeTyperWeb) - The code for the web app.